Kunull/Reports/docs/CVE research/Original CVEs/Original CVEs.md

 title: Original CVEs
 ---

-All findings that were asssinged original CVE ids.
+All disclosures that were asssinged original CVE ids.